jj09/jj09.github.io/_drafts/skeptics-guide-to-universe-contepts-summary.md

     <a href="https://amzn.to/3r3Eb64"><img src="{{ site.baseurl }}/assets/2022/skeptics-guide-to-universe-book-cover.jpg" alt="Skeptics Guide to Universe - book cover" /></a>
 </div>

 Skeptics Guide to Universe is a great book about different mechanisms of deception and biases.
-After reading this I decided to summarize all the concepts from the book.
+After reading it I decided to summarize all the concepts from the book for the future reference.
+Especially because I didn't find any good summary online.

 <h2>Concepts</h2>